Differentially Private Linear Regression and Synthetic Data Generation with Statistical Guarantees: Introduction

 \section{Introduction}

-In the broad domain of social sciences, where small- to medium-scale datasets are common, linear regression~(LR) and subsequent statistical inference are prevalent tools used to answer key scientific questions.
-Data in the social, economic and behavioral sciences readily involve sensitive information.
+In the social, economic, and behavioral sciences, where small- to medium-scale datasets are common, linear regression~(LR) and subsequent statistical inference are widely used to address important scientific questions.
+Data from these contexts readily contain sensitive information.
 The confidentiality protection methodology for sharing data and the results of statistical analyses has a long history drawing from many fields (e.g., \cite{hundepool2012statistical, slavkovseeman2023}).
 The modern methods predominantly rely on differential privacy (DP) \citep{Dwork2006cal} to ensure rigorous privacy guarantees.
-Numerous methods for fitting LR under DP have been proposed, including general empirical risk minimization approaches such as objective perturbation \citep{kifer12, Zhang2012Functional} and DP (stochastic) gradient descent (DP-SGD) \citep{Bassily2014PrivateER, Abadi2016}, as well as LR-specific techniques like sufficient statistics perturbation (SSP) \citep{DworkTT014, Sheffet17, wang2018}.
+Numerous methods for fitting LR under DP have been proposed, including general approaches such as objective perturbation \citep{kifer12, Zhang2012Functional} and DP (stochastic) gradient descent (DP-SGD) \citep{Bassily2014PrivateER, Abadi2016}, as well as LR-specific techniques like sufficient statistics perturbation (SSP) and its variants \citep{DworkTT014, wang2018}.
 However, most methods focus on point estimation and provide statistical risk bounds but with limited support for uncertainty quantification.
-Valid statistical inference in LR settings under DP remains a challenge due to inadequate accounting for the noise added to satisfy the privacy guarantee.
-Only a few methods, such as \cite{Sheffet17}, offer theoretical results for statistical inference under the assumption that the features follow Gaussian distributions.
+Valid statistical inference in LR settings under DP remains a challenge due to inadequate accounting for the noise added to satisfy the privacy guarantee. \cite{Sheffet17} derived theoretical inference results for the SSP and Johnson--Lindenstrauss Transform (JLT) mechanisms, but some of these rely on the strong assumption of a Gaussian design matrix.
+Moreover, the SSP and JLT approaches exhibit substantially larger error than our more flexible method and other baselines (see Figure~\ref{fig:error}), and therefore offer limited practical utility.